Vyral/bud-gragg/_posts/2019-11-22-would-you-be-better-off-buying-rental-properties-or-a-new-boat.md

   - Real Estate
   - Home Buyer Tips
 excerpt: >-
   What can you gain by investing in real estate?
-Let us tell you a quick story to answer this question.
+Let me tell you a quick story to answer this question.
 enclosure:
 pullquote: >-